andolojm/tyrann-asaur-us/README.md

   * Writing and Code samples
   * Dinosaurs
   * *BETA*: Print page for resume
-    * For now, page margins need to be set to "None" and background graphics need to be enabled.
+    * For now, page margins need to be set to "None".
     * I'm still working out browser compatibility kinks on this one.
 If all else fails, the PDF link works fine!

 ### Development